-- 8. Case 56 is a request for a Ruling, relating to the dismissal by the Federal Elections Returning Officer of a complaint. - 9.
-On 13 November 2022 the Applicant raised a complaint through the Federal Elections Returning Officer Complaints process arguing a breach of reg 17 of the Election
+- 8. Case 57 is a request for a Ruling, relating to the dismissal by the Federal Elections Returning Officer of a complaint. - 9.
+The Applicant raised a complaint through the Federal Elections Returning Officer Complaints process arguing a breach of reg 17 of the Election Regulations (annexed to

-Regulations (annexed to Federal Party Constitution) by another candidate ("Candidate X") owing to statements made within a Facebook group.
+Federal Party Constitution) by another candidate ("Candidate X") owing to statements made within a private message group.